stap(1) — Linux manual page

 --target-namespaces=PID

-Allow for a set of target namespaces to be set based on
+Allow for a set of target namespaces to be set based on the

-not set, the target defaults to the stap process' name‐
+target defaults to the stap process' namespaces.

 --monitor=INTERVAL